msobanjo/courseware/topics/aws/vpc/route-tables/README.md

 ## Deleting Routes
 ### Basic Usage
-When deleting a Route from a Route Table, you must reference the Route Table ID and the destination CIDR block (the address range) that the Route has configured - for example: `0.0.0.0/0`.
+When deleting a Route from a Route Table, you must reference the Route Table ID and the destination CIDR block (the address range) that the Route has configured - for example: `0.0.0.0/0`:
 ```bash
 # aws ec2 delete-route --route-table-id [ROUTE_TABLE_ID] --destination-cidr-block [CIDR_BLOCK]
 aws ec2 delete-route --route-table-id rtb-22574640 --destination-cidr-block 0.0.0.0/0
 ```

 ## Tasks
-- Create VPC and an Internet Gateway that is associated with it.
+- Create VPC and an Internet Gateway that is associated with it
 - Create a Route Table for the new VPC
 - Add a Route that allows Internet Access for the VPC
-- Delete the Route Table, Disassociate from the VPC and delete the Internet Gateway, Delete the VPC.
+- Delete the Route Table, Disassociate from the VPC and delete the Internet Gateway, Delete the VPC

 [Go Back](../README.md#tasks)